ExtremeFLOW/neko-top/documentation/pages/user_guide/unsteady_simulation.md

 This reduces the amount of stored state substantially, but it introduces extra software requirements compared with checkpoint recovery and it changes the runtime model from a Neko-only MPI job to a coupled Neko + Python MPI launch.
+POD recovery always includes the initial condition and does not skip an initial transient phase.

 At the case-file level, POD recovery looks like: